A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 \begin{remark} The decomposition in Proposition~\ref{prop:phase-response-decomp} is a phase-theoretic decomposition into simultaneous eigenspaces for the commutative phase algebra $\mathcal A_{\mathcal P}$.
 In semisimple settings, this phase decomposition aligns with the usual block decompositions and may refine the decomposition into irreducible representations.
 In non semisimple settings, such as the Frobenius Heisenberg regime developed in \cite{GildeaAPT2}, the phase decomposition still exists but does not imply a Maschke Wedderburn decomposition of the full representation theory. \end{remark}

 Representative domains include Weyl Heisenberg systems, finite stabiliser frameworks, algebraic phases over Frobenius rings, translation invariant linear dynamics, and finite integrable models.
-In such settings, Algebraic Phase Theory does not provide a modelling choice.
-It explains why no genuine structural freedom is available.
+In such settings, Algebraic Phase Theory provides a structural framework that strongly constrains the admissible interaction behaviour and its associated phase organisation.